What Are the Different Types of Proofreading?

 • Uses subject-specific and technical terms where appropriate

-However, you’ll need to be especially careful about what changes you make and any comments you leave for your client when working on student documents.
+You’ll need to be especially careful about what changes you make and any comments you leave for your client when working on academic documents.
 The reason is that most academic institutions have strict plagiarism rules for work that is being assessed.
+Aim to make minimal but necessary corrections to ensure clarity, consistency, and correctness, while leaving the writer’s own voice intact.

 It’s also worth noting that academic writing can vary greatly in complexity, depending on: